Vexatious-777/IT-HomeLab-and-Portfolio/README.md

-# 💻 IT Help Desk Portfolio — Alexander Griffith
+#  IT Help Desk Portfolio

-Welcome!
 This repository is my learning journey into IT Support & Help Desk fundamentals.
 It serves as both a **portfolio** of hands-on projects and a **knowledge base** I’ve built while studying and practicing.

-I’m pursuing opportunities in IT Support, Desktop Support, and Help Desk roles.
-This repo is meant to demonstrate:
+I’m pursuing opportunities within the IT career Sphere and currently hold a Bachelors in Computer Science and am currently working on my Masters in Information Technology This repo is meant to demonstrate:
 - Technical troubleshooting
 - Documentation & knowledge sharing
 - Scripting & automation
 - Customer service–oriented IT problem solving

+As well as showcase my desire for continued learning and drive.
+I would also like to state here my intent to pursue Cloud Engineering roles as I hopefully progress throughout my career.

 ---